MicrosoftDocs/fabric-docs/docs/get-started/known-issues/known-issue-616-under-billing-onelake-storage.md

 ms.custom: known-issue-616
 ---

-# Known issue - Under billing of OneLake storage for January 26 2024
+# Known issue - Under-billing of OneLake storage for January 26 2024

 From January 26, 2024 4:00 AM through 8:00 PM UTC, there was an outage where OneLake storage was under billed.
 During the time window, due to Event Hubs outage, OneLake storage wasn't reported.
 Thus, storage wasn't billed for this period.
 The under billing only occurred in the East US region.